ryansurf/cli-surf/README.md

   <img src="./images/wave.png" height=100>
 </p>

+Surfs up!

 CLI Surf Report is a surf report and forecasting service used in the command line.
-It uses the [Open-Meteo](https://open-meteo.com/en/docs/marine-weather-api) weather API

-You can see it running here: [TODO]()

 ## Usage